 U.S. Air Force Thunderbirds

-The U.S. Air Force Thunderbirds will return to South Florida to headline the Fort Lauderdale Air Show flown from Fort Lauderdale Executive Airport when it soars over Fort Lauderdale Beach for the fifth straight year on May 2-3, 2020!
-The U.S. Air Force Air Demonstration Squadron, known to all the world as the “Thunderbirds”, are the...
+The U.S. Air Force Thunderbirds will return to South Florida to headline the Fort Lauderdale Air Show flown from Fort Lauderdale Executive Airport when it soars over Fort Lauderdale Beach on May 2-3, 2020!
+The U.S. Air Force Thunderbirds fly the F-16 Fighting Falcon and perform a combination of formation and solo maneuvers in an inspiring...
 View Article

-The U.S. Air Force Thunderbirds will return to South Florida to headline the Fort Lauderdale Air Show flown from Fort Lauderdale Executive Airport when it soars over Fort Lauderdale Beach for the fifth straight year on May 2-3, 2020!
+The U.S. Air Force Thunderbirds will return to South Florida to headline the Fort Lauderdale Air Show flown from Fort Lauderdale Executive Airport when it soars over Fort Lauderdale Beach on May 2-3, 2020!

-The U.S. Air Force Air Demonstration Squadron, known to all the world as the “Thunderbirds”, are the Air Force’s Ambassadors in Blue.
-They represent the 500,000 men and women of the United States Air Force.
-The Thunderbirds plan and present precision aerial maneuvers to exhibit the capabilities of modern, high-performance aircraft and the high degree of professional skill required to operate those aircraft.
-The Thunderbirds squadron is composed of eight pilots (including six demonstration pilots), four support officers, four civilians and more than 100 enlisted personnel.
+The Thunderbirds are the Air Force’s Ambassadors in Blue and are officially designated as the U.S. Air Force Air Demonstration Squadron.
+They represent the 500,000 men and women of the United States Air Force and showcase the capabilities of modern, high-performance fighter aircraft and the high degree of professional skill required to operate them.
+The Thunderbirds squadron is composed of eight pilots, four support officers, four civilians and more than 100 enlisted personnel.

-During a typical season the Thunderbirds perform no more than 70 air demonstrations in 35 cities throughout the nation.
-More than 280 million people in all 50 states and 57 foreign countries have seen the red, white and blue Thunderbirds jets.
+During a typical season the Thunderbirds perform an average of 70 air demonstrations in 35 cities throughout the nation.
+More than 280 million people in all 50 states and 57 foreign countries have seen the Thunderbirds perform.